halim4989/HelloBuddy/README.md

 > **It will take 50 seconds or more to start for the first time.**
 >
 > It's hosted in a free server.
-The instance doesn't stay live for long. it will spin up its instance when it receives the first request to the server.'
+The instance doesn't stay live for long. it will spin up its instance when it receives the first request to the server.

+Deployed by using the command `python -m gunicorn HelloBuddy.asgi:application -k uvicorn.workers.UvicornWorker`

 # HelloBuddy
 Final project -university.